castle-engine/castle-engine/doc/miscellaneous_notes/additional_image_formats.md

    And commit resulting DLL to castle-image-viewer in extra-image-formats branch.

-   And mention it has DLL in "## Example project for thigns below" section above.
+   And mention it has DLL in "## Example project for things below" section above.

 ## Packacking LibTiff linbraries and run.sh script